manuth/ExtendedYoGenerator/packages/extended-yo-generator-test/README.md

 Assert.strictEqual((await tester.Metadata).name, "my-awesome-module");
 ```

-#### JavaScriptFilemappingTester
+#### JavaScriptFileMappingTester
-Using thie file-mapping tester you can check whether the destination-file exports the expected members.
+Using the file-mapping tester you can check whether the destination-file exports the expected members.
 This is especially useful because the file is automatically deleted from the require-cache in order to hot-reload changes made to the destination-file.

 ```ts
 import Assert = require("assert");